PaulCollins99/Text-Editor-Project/README.md

 - Delete files (requires a refresh to update the nav bar)
 - Download file as .txt

+- Highlight and drag lines up (part of textarea by default)

 Future Features

 - Add service worker to allow the user to download the app